 Thanks to everyone who helped us celebrate WAAC’s bday.
 Special shout out to Patrick, the brewer who invited us, Indeed Brewery for donating the night’s proceeds, and to The Smoking Cow food truck, for donating 10% of the day’s sales to WAAC.
 With your help, this year’s gonna be even better than the last!

-Thanks to Kevin Reese, Zeke Caligiuri, and others at Bridges and their partners at Voices for Racial Justice for inviting WAAC to be a part of the day celebrating family, fellowship, and power.
+Honored to join advocates and activists on the inside and out in Minneapolis.
+Thanks to BRIDGE and their partners at Voices for Racial Justice for inviting WAAC to be a part of the day celebrating family, fellowship, and power.